yinka3/context-LLM/README.md

 ## Features

 **Entity Extraction & Disambiguation**
 Identifies people, places, organizations, and concepts from conversational text.
-Handles the chaos of real messaging—typos, nicknames, inconsistent casing—and resolves them to canonical entities.
+Handles the chaos of real messaging: typos, nicknames, inconsistent casing, and resolves them to canonical entities.

 **Relationship Tracking**
 Builds a graph of who knows who, what connects to what, with message-level evidence.
 Relationships have weights and timestamps, so you know what’s strong and what’s stale.

-**Mood & Emotion Tracking**
-Captures emotional tone per message and logs daily mood summaries.
-Because sometimes the vibe matters.

 **Topic-Based Access Control**
-Toggle topics active/inactive to control what context surfaces.
+Toggle topics active/inactive to restrict what the agent can see.
+Inactive topics are filtered out at the database level, not just hidden in the UI.
 Mark topics as “hot” for priority retrieval.

 ## SS Agents